katemxing/SC1015MiniProject/README.md

 - Can we predict a game as good/bad game just by its attributes?

-- Which model is the best?
+- Which model is the best for abovementioned classification?

 - When players evaluate a good/bad game, what words do they use?